gunthercox/ChatterBot/docs/large-language-models.rst

 **Phase 3:**

-LLM integration with specific logic adapter features via :term:`RAG` or similar approach.
+LLM integration with specific logic adapter features via MCP tool calling.

-* ☐ Mathematical operations :class:`~chatterbot.logic.MathematicalEvaluation` via :mod:`mathparse`
+* ☑ Mathematical operations :class:`~chatterbot.logic.MathematicalEvaluation` via :mod:`mathparse`
-* ☐ Date and time :class:`~chatterbot.logic.TimeLogicAdapter`
+* ☑ Date and time :class:`~chatterbot.logic.TimeLogicAdapter`
-* ☐ Unit conversion ``UnitConversion``
+* ☑ Unit conversion ``UnitConversion``
+* ☑ LLM adapters participate in consensus voting alongside traditional logic adapters

 One of the concepts / theories here that we want to evaluate is, for example, that it may be easier (and more efficient) to teach AI to use a calculator